Alternative Dispute Resolution

 LAW JD 881

 The goal of this course is to improve your ability to resolve disputes and to productively engage in conflict.
-In this highly interactive class, students will examine a variety of dispute resolution processes, other than traditional court adjudication, including negotiation, mediation, arbitration, and to a lesser extent collaborative law, dispute resolution system design and restorative justice.
+In this highly interactive class, students will examine a variety of dispute resolution processes, other than traditional court adjudication, including negotiation, mediation, arbitration, dispute system design and restorative justice.
 Over the course of the semester, students will engage in a series of exercises (i.e., role-plays) through which they can develop and hone their skills and approaches to dispute resolution.
 Discussion and short lectures will accompany the exercises, as appropriate.
-There will be short written assignments (1-2 pages) in which students reflect upon and analyze their performance in the exercises, as well as a longer paper due at the end of the semester.
+There will be short written assignments (2-3 pages), as well as a longer paper due at the end of the semester.
 No final exam.
 ENROLLMENT LIMIT: 18 students.
 NOTE: This course satisfies the Upper-class Professional Skills requirement.
-RESTRICTION: Students may not enroll in Negotiation (JD921) and Alternative Dispute Resolution (JD881).
+GRADING NOTICE: This class will not offer the CR/NC/H option.
+RESTRICTION: Students may not enroll in Alternative Dispute Resolution and Negotiation (JD921).

 FALL 2015 Schedule